 Mark Connelly is a professor of modern British military history at the University of Kent, who last week presented his findings at a public symposium at the university.
 The symposium considers whether a Christmas truce football match took place, and why the truce has attained such iconic status in British popular culture.

-“New evidence discovered this year proves there was football during the truce” – Taff Gillingham
+“Evidence discovered in 2014 proves there was football during the truce” – Taff Gillingham

 You can count on one hand the number of accurate accounts about football during the truce.
 There are plenty of hearsay accounts, and a few fantasist accounts too – for example, an officer named Peter Jackson claimed to have played, but in 1968 was rumbled and admitted he had made the whole thing up – and there are a number of hearsay reports, of people having heard about a match, but there are only four pieces of evidence from soldiers who either played or witnessed the match.
 After researching the Christmas truce for 15 years, I can usually spot the real accounts from the fakes.